moebiussurfing/ofxStepSequencer/README.md

 Create the example project or your own with OF ProjectGenerator as usual.

-Recommended to look the example.
+Recommended to look at the example.

 ```c++